 I’m a Ph.D.-trained philosophical counselor who teaches individuals and organizations throughout the US and Europe how to inquire into the things that matter most.
-A former resident of the Upper East Side in New York City, I now lead a simpler, more contemplative life amid the gentle mountains of rural Appalachia.
+A former resident of the Upper East Side in New York City, I now lead a simpler, more contemplative life among the gentle Joshua trees of Southern California.

-This site contains some 600 blog posts which were written over a two-year period from January 2011 to the present.
+This site contains more than 800 blog posts which were written over a three-year period from January 2011 to the present.
 Subjects range from death to friendship, from work to love, from humor to praise to sorrow.
 Following the example of the philosopher Pierre Hadot, I have treated each piece as a kind of spiritual exercise (ascesis): each was to be a meditation aimed less at informing the pupil about a state of affairs than at transforming the philosopher’s perception of the world.

-If you would like to learn more about philosophical counseling or educational advising, you can visit my main website: andrewjamestaggart.com.
+If you would like to learn more about my philosophy practice, you can visit my main website: andrewjamestaggart.com.

-Photos appearing on these pages were taken by Alexandra Marcella Lauro, a maker of reverent things and student of meditation.
+Artwork as well as photos appearing on these pages by Aleksandra Marcella Lauro, a creator of reverent things.